Apo45ty/Resume/README.md

 # Interest
 ***
 * Social Media Networks: Interested in new ways to connect the world through the internet.
-* Programming: Research of new languages and ways of programming.
+* Programming: Researching of new languages and ways of programming.
 Researching internet security and any other security topic.
 Learning new more efficient algorithms to reduce time of calculations.
-* Entrepreneurship: I love learning how the builders of owr modern society solved complex problems and made their ideas a reallity.
+* Entrepreneurship: I love learning how the builders of our modern society solved complex problems and made their ideas a reallity.

 # Experience
 ***